How do I apply to the O.D. program at the Chicago College of Optometry (CCO)?

 However, if your Academic Average or Total Science scores are less than 300, you are advised to retake the OAT test.
 Although the new scores will be sent directly to OptomCAS, please also mail a copy of your new score report to CCO to expedite the admissions process.

 The OAT scores submitted with your application must be earned no more than 5 years prior to the planned enrollment year.
-Only OAT examinations taken by June 1, 2020 will be considered for the 2019-2020 admission cycle.
+To complete your application, the examination must be taken by April 30, 2022 in order to be considered for the 2021-2022 admission cycle.

 What cumulative and science grade point averages (GPA) are required for admission?